Secure Login / MFA information

 We have increased the number of steps to access your account because of the increase of identity theft.
 You entrust us to protect sensitive data and we take that seriously.
-Our customers’ privacy and security is job one.
+Our customers’ privacy and security is our main priority.
 Moreover, multi-factor authentication is becoming very common for financial services and sensitive web accessible products.

 We always recommend that customers take precautions to protect their identity.
-It is important that you not only create strong passwords, but more important is to not using the same password for all your accounts.
+It is important that you not only create strong passwords, but also avoid using the same password for all your accounts.

 Security is a shared responsibility.
-Even with Secure Login in place, you can help fight fraud by trying to make sure to:
+Even with Secure Login in place, you can help fight fraud by making sure to:

-- Do NOT use the same password for your Intuit products that you use for any other online product.
+- NOT use the same password for your Quicken products that you use for any other online products.

 - Use unique information-not basic information that can easily be found online.